 For 15 years, IVP used basic desktop database software to manage its Limited Partner contacts and interactions, but it was no longer sustainable for the successful growing firm.
-It became clear that they needed to evaluate their options for a new technology partner.
+It became clear that they needed to evaluate their options for a new technology partner for investor communications.

 Along with a single platform to manage, the team needed new capabilities and workflows to help manage day-to-day activities.
 Another must-have was the ability to have a multi-sign -on, so members of the firm could update records in real-time.